Zoomed in version of Nar-Phu and Annapurna Circuit

 If you're going to make the effort to travel all the way to the Annapurna mountains, we think there's no trek more rewarding than the Nar–Phu and Annapurna Circuit trek.

-This 16-day trip (which includes 11 days of trekking) offers all the same highlights, views and excitement of the classic Annapurna Circuit, while increasing the number of trekking days, adding another mountain pass into the mix, and introducing you to the postcard-perfect villages and little-known culture of the Nar–Phu people.
+This 16-day trip (which includes 11 days of trekking) offers all of the same highlights, views and excitement of the classic Annapurna Circuit, while increasing the number of trekking days, adding another mountain pass into the mix, and introducing you to the postcard-perfect villages and little-known culture of the Nar–Phu people.

-Few trekkers take the time to turn off the main Annapurna Circuit trail and head into the Nar and Phu Valleys, but those who do find usually these quiet valleys to be the highlight of the trek!
+Few trekkers take the time to turn off the main Annapurna Circuit trail and head into the Nar and Phu Valleys, but those who do usually find these quiet valleys to be the highlight of the trek!

 Warning: you WILL start to plan a Nar–Phu and Annapurna Circuit trek after reading this. 😜